 Instructions

-- Bake each batch of cookies in the oven for 16 minutes or until the edges are golden brown.
+- Scoop out mounds of cookie dough on a parchment-paper-lined or silpat-lined baking sheet.
+Add more chocolate chips on the cookie tops, pressing them in lightly.
+Bake each batch of cookies in the oven for 15 minutes or until the edges are golden brown.

 This was an amazing recipe!
 The cookies turned out so soft and chewy.
 I didn’t have molasses but I’ve heard light brown sugar gives a chewier taste so I added a tbsp of that and they came out wonderful!
 Thank you for this amazing website!!